-Socially Diverse - Socially, racially, and ethnically diverse people and communities have instilled a flourishing array of cultures, traditions, customs, languages, landmarks and tangible and intangible heritage elements from across the globe, enriching the city with unique and recognizable qualities.
-Fifty-two percent of Vancouverites are racialized (i.e., visible minority in Canadian Census) and 46% of people have languages other than English as their mother tongue.
+Socially Diverse - Socially, racially, and ethnically diverse people and communities have instilled a flourishing array of cultures, traditions, customs, languages, landmarks, and tangible and intangible heritage elements from across the globe, enriching the city with unique and recognizable qualities.
 Fifty-two percent of Vancouverites are racialized (i.e., visible minority in Canadian Census) and 46% of people have languages other than English as their mother tongue.

-Convenient Transit - Convenient transit improves sustainability, air quality and healthy living.
+Convenient Transit - Convenient transit improves sustainability, air quality, and healthy living.
 Eighty-two percent of residents live close to a transit route with service that comes at least once every 15 minutes and 49% of residents live close to a RapidBus stop or SkyTrain station.
 This convenience reduces the need for private vehicle trips and increases transit ridership.
 With this connectivity, Vancouver makes up about 40% of all regional transit trips.